 We intend to use our production unit system to match herd size with demand.
 Audit trails and accounting will be standardized.

-A clear set of production standards is the first step in evaluating consumer demand for beef produced on pasture-based regenerative and organic farms.
-My proposed production standard uses a five-step process to address grain-versus-forage and medications issues.
+A clear set of production standards is the first step in evaluating consumer demand for beef produced on regenerative, specialty, and organic farms.
+My proposed production standard is based on a five-step process that addresses grain-versus-forage, soil health, and medications.

 Step 1 cattle would be produced without growth hormones, parasiticides, and antibiotics.
 These cattle would receive a conventionally produced ration.